aalexeeva/summer_school/XSOLLA Getting started en.md

-# Getting started with XSOLLA API
+﻿# Getting started with XSOLLA API
 ## Introduction
 ### The composition of the XSOLLA API
-XSOLLA API includes:
+The XSOLLA API includes:
 * [**Pay Station API**](https://developers.xsolla.com/ru/api/v2/pay-station/) — payment interface and tokenization methods;
 * [**Store API**](https://developers.xsolla.com/ru/api/v2/store/) — methods for working with such store modules as *Virtual currency*, *Virtual items*, *Subscriptions*, *Game keys*, *Promotions*, *Coupons*;
 * [**Publisher Account API**](https://developers.xsolla.com/ru/api/v2/publisher-account/) — management of projects and users of the Personal account, methods for working with reports, support tickets;
 * [**API Login**](https://developers.xsolla.com/ru/api/v2/login/) — methods of authenticating users through a native interface.
-More information can be found in [integration guide](https://developers.xsolla.com/ru/doc/login/#guides_login_api_integration).
+More information can be found in the [integration guide](https://developers.xsolla.com/ru/doc/login/#guides_login_api_integration).
 ### Basic information
-XSOLLA API is based on the principles of [REST-architecture](https://en.wikipedia.org/wiki/Representational_state_transfer).
-HTTP response codes are used to indicate errors and URL similar to the directory structure.
+The XSOLLA API is based on the principles of [REST-architecture](https://en.wikipedia.org/wiki/Representational_state_transfer).
+HTTP response codes are used to indicate errors and URLs similar to the directory structure.
 API responses and error information are returned as JSON.

 The API uses built-in HTTP features, such as HTTP authentication and HTTP methods, which are understood by all HTTP clients.
 In addition, CORS (Cross-origin resource sharing) is supported to provide secure work with the API of the client application.

 The XSOLLA API works with the following base URLs:

 * `https://api.xsolla.com` — Pay Station API, Store API, Publisher Account API;
 * `https://login.xsolla.com/api` — Login API.